charafmrah/network-intrusion-detection/presentaion.md

 ### Objective of the Project

-The objective of this project is to build a machine learning model that can accurately predict whether a network connection is malicious or benign.
+The main objective of this project is to build a machine learning model that can detect network intrusions and other malicious activity with high accuracy.

 ---